VM Comparative Economics Report

 - Projected — This is the default option.
 It shows costs as though the current cost model and current VM resource usage were in effect for the specified timeframe.
 Only VMs that currently exist are included in the report.
 With this option, VM uptime is set to 100% for currently running VMs and to 0% for currently powered-off VMs.

-This option is especially useful if you've just installed Commander or if you've just added a managed system to Commander and there is no historical data.
+This option is especially useful if you've just installed Commander or if you've just added a cloud account to Commander and there is no historical data.

-Current Location: Use the tree to narrow down the set of VMs that are compared (for example, choose a managed system or your Production infrastructure).
+Current Location: Use the tree to narrow down the set of VMs that are compared (for example, choose a cloud account or your Production infrastructure).
 You can only use GCP as the Current Location with the Projected cost model.

 Projected Destination: Use the tree to choose a projected destination for cost calculation.
 You can choose from:

-- Infrastructure: Use the Infrastructure view to choose a location in one of your connected managed systems.
+- Infrastructure: Use the Infrastructure view to choose a location in one of your connected cloud accounts.

 For public cloud destinations, you must navigate down to the Region level.
 If you're not sure which region to select, select the one closest to you geographically.